Lessons about the meaning of life, love and the true nature of reality from a near death experience.

 • I crossed the threshold of physical death and was given the choice to come back and finish what I came to Earth to learn or “do it all over again” in another life—not as a punishment but as a quest for personal growth.

-• I received an incredible “energy” healing throughout my entire body by what appeared to me as an angel.
+• I received an incredible energy healing throughout my entire body by what appeared to me as an angel.

-• I spontaneously received knowledge (like a big download of information from the cosmic Internet), and I learned that “everything is energy” vibrating at different levels.
+• I spontaneously received knowledge (like a big download of information from the cosmic Internet), and I learned that everything is energy vibrating at different levels.

 • I experienced what I can only describe as the state of true unconditional love and the profound peace that comes with it.

-• I had interactions with what I would call guardian angels, the Apostle Paul (although I had no idea who he was at the time), Lucifer and other things I can only describe as predatory entities.
+• I had archetypal interactions with what I would call guardian angels, the Apostle Paul (although I had no idea who he was at the time), Lucifer and other things I can only describe as predatory entities.

-It’s all out there…I can assure you, and the state I checked out in had a big impact on what I experienced, especially initially (before the divine intervention of the energy healing), and I now know why most cultures and religions warn against suicide.
-The state of apathy I was experiencing made me susceptible.
-Something truly evil connected with me, manifested my worst fears, and opened the door to let me bleed into my own personal hell.
+It’s all out there…and I know the state I checked out in had a big impact on what I experienced, and I now know why most cultures and religions warn against suicide.
+The state of apathy I was experiencing at the time made me susceptible.
+Something truly evil connected with me, manifested my worst fears, and opened the door to let me bleed into my own personal Hell.

 These were things I had never studied or read about—material that was way above my pay grade.

 I went on a five-year rollercoaster ride to reconcile my new reality with my old world, and I almost self-destructed in the process.
-I had to leave my career as an editor-in-chief, I was diagnosed as Bipolar Type 1, I suffered a clinical depression after my dog and cat died, I left my marriage, I was overmedicated by psychiatrists and then I self-medicated into full-blown alcoholism.
+I had to leave my career as an editor-in-chief, I was diagnosed as Bipolar Type 1, I suffered a clinical depression after my dog and cat died, I left my marriage, I was overmedicated by psychiatrists, and then I self-medicated into full-blown alcoholism.

 I guess now I am living proof that the apocalypse journey ends with rebirth, and that my traumas and challenges serve as catalysts for spiritual growth.